Ravulizumab-cwvz

 Summary

-• Ravulizumab-cwvz (Ultomiris) is recommended for adult and pediatric patients one month of age and older with paroxysmal nocturnal hemoglobinuria (PNH), atypical hemolytic uremic syndrome (aHUS), generalized myasthenia gravis (gMG) who are anti-acetylcholine receptor antibody positive, and neuromyelitis optica spectrum disorder in adults who are anti-aquaporin-4 antibody positive.
+• Ultomiris (ravulizumab-cwvz) is indicated for the treatment of adult and pediatric patients one month of age and older with paroxysmal nocturnal hemoglobinuria (PNH), the treatment of adult and pediatric patients one month of age and older with atypical hemolytic uremic syndrome (aHUS) to inhibit complement-mediated thrombotic microangiopathy (TMA), the treatment of adult patients with generalized myasthenia gravis (gMG) who are anti-acetylcholine receptor (AChR) antibody positive, and the treatment of adult patients with neuromyelitis optica spectrum disorder (NMOSD) who are anti-aquaporin-4 (AQP4) antibody positive.